A Summary of Periods and Events in Japanese History

 - The Meiji Restoration, Meiji, and Taishō Periods (AD 1868–AD 1926)

 - Prewar Shōwa Period and World War II (AD 1926–AD 1945)

 - Postwar Shōwa Period (AD 1945–AD 1989)

 Jōmon Period (縄文時代 14,000 BC–300 BC)

-The early evidence of human inhabitation of the Japanese archipelago dates over 35,000 years ago, with relics such as axes found in 224 sites in Kyūshū and Honshū.
+The earliest evidence of human habitation of the Japanese archipelago dates from over 35,000 years ago, with relics such as axes found in 224 sites in Kyūshū and Honshū.
 Following the end of the last glacier age, a hunter-gatherer culture gradually developed in the archipelago, one that would eventually achieve significant cultural complexity.
-In 1877, American scholar Edward S. Morse named this extended period of Japanese history as Jōmon, the name itself meaning “cord-marked” and inspired by the way these hunter-gatherers decorated pottery by impressing rope-cords onto wet clay.
+In 1877, American scholar Edward S. Morse named this prehistorical period of Japanese history as Jōmon, the name itself meaning “cord-marked” and inspired by the way these hunter-gatherers decorated pottery by impressing rope-cords onto wet clay.
 Of note, foundation myths of Shintoism state the founding of the Japanese Imperial Family to have happened during the Jōmon Period.
 However, there is no conclusive archeological evidence supporting this claim.

 - There are various recreations of Jōmon Period villages across Japan.
-For example, the Historical Museum of Jomon Village in Oku-Matsushima, Miyagi Prefecture, and the Sannai-Maruyama Site in Aomori Prefecture.
+For example, the Historical Museum of Jōmon Village in Oku-Matsushima, Miyagi Prefecture, and the Sannai-Maruyama Site in Aomori Prefecture.

 - The most famous “face” of the Jōmon Period is perhaps that of the Dogū.
 These unique-looking earthen figurines are often mass produced for sale as tourist souvenirs.